worktheclock/replit.github.io/tutorials/34-creative-coding.md

     ]
 ```

-Kaboom has a fast growing resource and user base.
+Kaboom has a fast-growing resource and user base.
 The official [Kaboom site](https://kaboomjs.com) documents each feature, and also has some specific examples.
-There is also a site with complete tutorials for building different types of games at [MakeJsGames](https://makejsgames.com).
+There is also a site with complete tutorials for building different types of games at [Make JavaScript Games](https://makejsgames.com).

-### PyGame
+### Pygame

-PyGame is a well established library (from 2000!) for making games.
-It has functionality to draw shapes and images to the screen, get user input, play sounds and more.
+Pygame is a well-established library (from 2000!) for making games.
+It has functionality to draw shapes and images to the screen, get user input, play sounds, and more.
 Because it has been around for so long, there are plenty of examples and tutorials for it on the web.

-Replit has a specialised Python template for PyGame.
-Choose this template for creating PyGame games:
+Replit has a specialised Python template for Pygame.
+Choose this template for creating Pygame games:

 ![Pygame template](/images/tutorials/34-creative-coding/pygame-template.png)

-Try out this code in a PyGame repl:
+Try out this code in a Pygame repl:

 [https://replit.com/@ritza/pygame-example](https://replit.com/@ritza/pygame-example)